Hesychia

 The Greek term hesychia (ἡσυχία, [isiˈçia]) is a concept that can be translated as "stillness, rest, quiet, silence".

 In Christianity

-In hesychasm, an Eastern Orthodox Christian mystical tradition, it refers to the state of stillness and peace that is obtained through contemplation.
-Hesychia is a central theme discussed in most hesychast literature works.
+In the Eastern Orthodox Christian mystical tradition of hesychasm, hesychia refers to a state of stillness and peace that is obtained through extreme ascetical struggle, prayer, and the constant contemplation of God.
+The attainment of hesychia is a central theme discussed in hesychast literature.

 Chapter 2 of the Systematic Sayings of the Desert Fathers is dedicated to the topic of hesychia.

 In Neoplatonism

 The term is also used in Neoplatonic texts such as the Enneads.

+Other languages

+Equivalent terms in other languages include Syriac shelya (šelya).